Triboelectric Backgrounds to radio-based UHE Neutrino Exeperiments: Triboelectric Phenomenology

+A similar linear fit has similarly been applied to their electric field vs.\ height data (for all wind velocities in their sample; as evident from \autoref{fig:vwindb}, the authors considered a wind velocity threshold of $v_{\mathrm{wind}}$=11.5 m/s to induce charge separation).
+The slope of the fit corresponds to a value of -22.9$\pm$7.1 [kV/m]/[m].
+These data indicate that the induced potential difference, and presumably the discharge site as well, is likely very close to the surface, and consistent with the 1--10~cm vertical scale of the so-called `saltation' zone.
+As modeled by Schmidt and Dent, separation and uplift of surface charge requires a minimum threshold mechanical energy transfer\cite{schmidt1993theoretical}).

-Over a nearly three-month campaign in Canada, Gordon and Taylor\cite{gordon2009electric} correlated measurements of wind speed and direction, particle flux 10 m above the surface, and the electric field 0.5 m above the surface.
-Gordon and Taylor similarly observed a minimum windspeed $\sim$6-8 m/s necessary to produce EFM above ambient, with EFM increasing roughly linearly with wind speed (slope $\Delta E/\Delta v_{wind}\sim$+1.5-4.6 [kV/m]/[m/s]).
+Similarly, over a nearly three-month campaign in Canada, Gordon and Taylor~\cite{gordon2009electric} correlated measurements of wind speed and direction, particle flux 10 m above the surface, and the electric field 0.5 m above the surface.
+Consistent with Simpson's original conclusions, Gordon and Taylor similarly observed a minimum threshold windspeed $\sim$6-8 m/s necessary to produce detectable EFM above ambient, with EFM increasing roughly linearly with wind speed.
+Gordon and Taylor report a slope $\Delta E/\Delta v_{\mathrm{wind}}\sim$1.5--4.6 [kV/m]/[m/s], and consistent with the Schmidt, Schmidt and Dent data, given the error bars.